Table of Contents

 Pricking your pimples damages the capillaries, invites infection, compromises natural skin barriers, and induces scars to last you a lifetime.
 Not to mention the fact that it hurts!
 Between internal and topical solutions, it would do your best to choose the least painful way to remove the skin’s impurities.

 DON’T POP your pimples

 For the same reasons that you should not prick your face, you should never pop your pimples!
 Popping your acne will only cause skin damage in the form of scars, spots, and skin blemishes.
 Be patient.
 Give your acne time to subside and trust your skin’s natural healing process.

 Clean your phone and accessories

-You wouldn't want old sweat and excess oils touching your face again and add on to a build-up that should be washed away anyhow.
-Lessen your trouble, clean your phone and accessories.
+You wouldn't want old sweat and excess oils touching your face again and adding on to a build-up that should be washed away anyhow.
+Lessen your trouble by cleaning your phone and accessories.